I finally got my grubby little hands on the APS-C Meike 35mm f1.4 in the Fujifilm X-Mount and it has so far been a very fun compact lens.

 Meike 35mm f1.4 Overview

-Overall, this Meike 35mm f1.4 is looking like it could be the best value, or best bang for the buck when it comes to a full manual prime lens.
-I’m not experiencing any magic or excitement from my images like I get from the XF 35mm f1.4 or my new Nikon 50mm f1.8 S, but for casual photography and especially street photography where you want as much pop as possible, this lens is great.
+Overall, this Meike 35mm f1.4 looks like it could be the best value or the best bang for the buck when it comes to a full manual prime lens.
+I’m not experiencing any magic or excitement from my images as I get from the XF 35mm f1.4 or my new Nikon 50mm f1.8 S, but for casual photography, especially street photography, where you want as much pop as possible, this lens is great.

-What I do like about these little cheap low element lenses is the pop you get.
-I talk about micro-contrast a lot and it’s something I’ve been learning more and more about as I test more lenses, and I probably need to go back and refine some more of my older reviews to detail this a little bit better.
+What I do like about these little, cheap, low-element lenses is the pop you get.
+I talk about micro-contrast a lot, and it’s something I’ve been learning more and more about as I test more lenses.
+I probably need to go back and refine some more of my older reviews to detail this a little bit better.

-In general, most prime lenses have good pop, also known as micro-contrast, which is why I always say prime lenses have nice pop.
-Some of the more complicated bigger prime lenses by Nikon, Canon, Sony or Sigma don’t have the same level of pop as these smaller lenses, but they’re still decent compared to many fast zoom lenses.
+Most prime lenses have good pop, also known as micro-contrast, which is why I always say prime lenses have nice pop.
+Some of the more complicated bigger prime lenses by Nikon, Canon, Sony, or Sigma don’t have the same level of pop as these smaller lenses, but they’re still decent compared to many fast zoom lenses.
 This is one reason why Prime lenses just look better.
-A 22 element 70-200mm f2.8 lens @ 200mm will never look as good as a 7 element prime 200mm lens.
+A 22-element 70-200mm f2.8 lens @ 200mm will never look as good as a 7-element prime 200mm lens.
 There is just too much glass in the zoom lens.

-This is also why you’ll notice better pop on slower zoom lenses compared to fast lenses because the glass to make those fast apertures is usually a lot thicker and more elements are required.
-Like my Canon 24-105mm has some nice pop for a zoom.
+This is also why you’ll notice better pop on slower zoom lenses than fast lenses: the glass to make those fast apertures is usually much thicker, and more elements are required.
+For example, my Canon 24-105mm has some nice pop for zoom.

 Fujifilm and Zeiss tend to go for more pop than the other brands.
-If you’re a Sony shoot you’ll notice this with the Batis lenses compared to the GM lenses.
-The GM lenses are more corrected, but the Batis lenses just look better.
-That is because they are usually a little slower, and use less glass.
+If you’re a Sony shooter, you’ll notice this with the Batis lenses compared to the GM lenses.
+The GM lenses are more correct, but the Batis lenses just look better.
+That is because they are usually a little slower and use less glass.

 I’m in the middle of reviewing the Nikon Z 50mm f1.8 S which is an extraordinary lens, but the lens does not have the same micro-contrast as this Meike.

-The images from the Nikon just lack that extra gritty detail that you get from these low element lenses.
-When you’re looking for it, the best way I can describe is ‘micro clarity’.
+The Nikon images just lack that extra gritty detail you get from these low-element lenses.
+When you’re looking for it, the best way I can describe it is ‘micro clarity’.

-I’m going to do a full article on micro-contrast very soon but a good micro-contrast lens isn’t always better.
-Sometimes you might want the more etherial look of a perfectly corrected Sigma or Nikkor.
+I will write a full article on micro-contrast very soon, but a good micro-contrast lens isn’t always better.
+Sometimes, you might want the more ethereal look of a perfectly corrected Sigma or Nikkor.

 Micro-Contrast & The Retro Look

-What I have noticed is that a good micro-contrast lens like these Meike lenses do a better job in reproducing that classic retro look.
-That was the magic to those old lenses from the past . . .
-I think.
+I have noticed that a good micro-contrast lens like these Meike lenses does a better job of reproducing that classic retro look.
+That was the magic of those old lenses from the past, I think.
 It’s part of that unmeasurable character some lenses have more than others.

 Since lens design is a battle of compromises mixed with technology, by going for high micro-contrast, you must use as little glass as possible, and this brings about all sorts of other flaws and characteristics that we get with these little lenses.

-There are still some high quality micro-contrast lenses out there that are using modern elements and coatings.
-Kipon has their Elegant series now that does a very good job at producing a controlled retro look, and Zeiss of course is still producing nice micro-contrast lenses.
+There are still some high-quality micro-contrast lenses out there that use modern elements and coatings.
+Kipon has their Elegant series now that does a very good job at producing a controlled retro look, and Zeiss, of course, is still producing nice micro-contrast lenses.
 You can really see it with the Sony Sonnar 35mm f2.8.
-I shot a bunch with it using the Sony A6400 and it is rather glorious on an APS-C camera.
-I don’t like that lens for full frame though.
-The Sony 50mm f1.8 is also great for micro-contrast, it only uses 6 elements.
+I shot a bunch with it using the Sony A6400, which is rather glorious on an APS-C camera.
+I don’t like that lens for a full frame, though.
+The Sony 50mm f1.8 is also great for micro-contrast; it only uses 6 elements.

 I’ve reviewed most of the Handevision lenses already and have enjoyed them, my favorite being the IBERIT 75mm f2.4.
 I’ll be getting the updated Kipon versions for the Z6 soon.

-In terms of pop and contrast on this Meike, you do loose it a little when wide open, but not as bad as that 7Artisans 35mm f1.2.
-This is fairly common with most lenses it would seem.
-The image overall gets a little more dull.
-High quality lenses are better at controlling this.
+In terms of pop and contrast on this Meike, you do lose it a little when wide open, but not as bad as that 7Artisans 35mm f1.2.
+This is fairly common with most lenses, it would seem.
+The image overall gets a little duller.
+High-quality lenses are better at controlling this.

-I think I like the 6 element Meike 35mm f1.7 a little more than this lens as an outdoor lens since the output is a little bit crisper, but this f1.4 lens a lot better if you’re doing any indoor shooting as the f1.4 aperture allows you to get that faster 1/80 shutter without digging to deep into the ISO.
+I think I like the 6-element Meike 35mm f1.7 a little more than this lens as an outdoor lens since the output is a little bit crisper, but this f1.4 lens a lot better if you’re doing any indoor shooting as the f1.4 aperture allows you to get that faster 1/80 shutter without digging too deep into the ISO.

-The 7Artisans lens is a ton of fun, but they have really bad copy-to-copy variation with poor quality control and the image quality is a little bit too wild for most people.
-But again, these are just my first impressions of this Meike 35mm f1.4 and I like to spend at least a few weeks with a lens before doing a full review.
+The 7Artisans lens is a ton of fun, but it has a really bad copy-to-copy variation with poor quality control, and the image quality is a little bit too wild for most people.
+But again, these are just my first impressions of this Meike 35mm f1.4, and I like to spend at least a few weeks with a lens before doing a full review.

 The Difference Between A Pro Lens vs. A Cheap Lens

-As you can see from my samples, in some images the Meike looks very good, but other images it struggles.
-This is because of the technology and R&D that goes into these cheaper lenses cannot match what the big lens designers like Canon, Nikon and Fujifilm are doing today.
+As you can see from my samples, the Meike looks very good in some images, but it struggles in others.
+This is because the technology and R&D that goes into these cheaper lenses cannot match what the big lens designers like Canon, Nikon, and Fujifilm are doing today.

-There are a few reasons why a lens like a Meike will never outperform a Nikkor or a Fujinon and it mostly comes down to technology.
-Typically high end lenses will always outperform these cheaper lenses when it comes to contrast and sharpness when wide open.
+There are a few reasons why a lens like a Meike will never outperform a Nikkor or a Fujinon, mostly due to technology.
+Typically, high-end lenses will always outperform these cheaper lenses regarding contrast and sharpness when wide open.

 Superior Lens Design & Technology

-This improved performance with higher end lenses is a result of superior lens design with optical formulas and mechanical design, but also the technology that goes into the coatings as well as the composition of the glass.
+This improved performance with higher-end lenses is a result of superior lens design, including optical formulas and mechanical design, as well as the technology that goes into the coatings and glass composition.

-There are many different formulas for the actually glass elements and they all can have slightly different properties that produce a different index of refraction.
-Usually these glass elements have an index of refraction of around 1.4 all the way up to 1.7.
-Then there are ultra high refractive elements which are a high tech plastic that have an even different index of refraction.
-A lot of big zoom lenses or even primes are now use at least one of these elements.
-Sometimes because they are easier to shape, they are also smaller and lighter.
+There are many different formulas for the actual glass elements, and they all can have slightly different properties that produce different refraction indexes.
+Usually, these glass elements have an index of refraction of around 1.4 all the way up to 1.7.
+Then, there are ultra-high refractive elements and high-tech plastic, with an even different index of refraction.
+Many big zoom lenses or even primes now use at least one of these elements.
+Sometimes, they are also smaller and lighter because they are easier to shape.

 Companies like Mitakon use up to four of these elements in some of their lenses.

-You can see how different formulas have different index of refractions over at Edmunds Optics.
+You can see how different formulas have different indices of refractions over at Edmunds Optics.

 The Science Of Lens Design

-There is a lot of science that goes into lens design, it requires advanced software, but most importantly experience.
-Some of the smaller companies like Kipon are willing to fork out millions of dollars to create lenses like the Kipon 40mm f0.85 II, but smaller companies like Meike or 7Artisans are using old proven designs from the past with some modern tuning.
+Lens design involves a lot of science and requires advanced software and, most importantly, experience.
+Some smaller companies, like Kipon, are willing to spend millions of dollars to create lenses like the Kipon 40mm f0.85 II, but smaller companies like Meike or 7Artisans are using old, proven designs from the past with some modern tuning.

-A lot of money, research and time goes into lens design and it really shows.
-Lenses from this last five years are are showing to be so much better than lenses from even 10 years ago.
+Much money, research, and time goes into lens design, and it shows.
+Lenses from the last five years are showing to be so much better than lenses from even 10 years ago.

 This doesn’t mean these Meike lenses are bad or lenses from 10 years ago are bad.
-They have their own unique quality and they are a ton of fun to use.
-You can get great looks out of them if you work within their limitations.
+They have a unique quality and are a ton of fun to use.
+You can get great looks from them if you work within their limitations.

-I should go through and review all the Meike lenses because they really are doing a good job with these small cheap lenses, and I’m having so much fun with them.
-Meike seems to have the best quality control of these cheap lenses that I’ve seen so far.
+I should review all the Meike lenses because they are doing a good job with these small, cheap lenses, and I’m having so much fun with them.
+Meike seems to have the best quality control of these cheap lenses I’ve seen.

 Meike 35mm f1.4 Sample Photos

-All shot with the Meike 35mm f1.4 and the Fujifilm X-T3.
-Color with my custom presets in Lightroom.
+This was all shot with the Meike 35mm f1.4 and the Fujifilm X-T3.
+I colored it with my custom presets in Lightroom.